-It’s no secret that consuming cannabis in almost any form has amazing benefits.
+It’s no secret that consuming cannabis in almost any form has amazing effects.
 But what are the pros and cons of smoking resin, you ask?
-The good news is that there are a lot of benefits to smoking live resin, as long as you are already familiar with dabbing and can handle high doses of THC.
+The good news is that there are a lot of pros to smoking live resin, as long as you are already familiar with dabbing and can handle high doses of THC.
 And if you’re actually referring to the black tar coating your bong – scroll to the bottom of this article to read why you should never ever consume this toxic substance.

 What Is The Difference Between Live Resin, Rosin, Hash, and Oil?

 The terminology associated with cannabis production is insane.
 Your local dispensary should know the difference between all of these terms, but if you are looking for something really specific it does not hurt to know your cannabis terminology well.
 Cannabis concentrates are prepared in a variety of different ways and there are pros and cons to each form for concentrates.